mehaelangomani/Corporate_Org_Chart_Tool/README.md

 ### 🔹 Insert

-* If tree is empty → new node becomes root
+* If tree is empty → new node becomes root.
 * Otherwise → attach under a parent (left/right)

 ### 🔹 Search